 In each issue of News You Can Use, we will be shining the spotlight on a member of the University community who, through their ideas, initiative and actions, makes the University or the wider world a better place.
-We will be sharing stories about individuals who found more effective ways to do their jobs; who went above and beyond on behalf of others; and most of all, who epitomize the "can-do spirit" that is West Chester University.
+We will be sharing stories about individuals who found more effective ways to do their jobs, who went above and beyond on behalf of others, and most of all, who epitomize the "can-do spirit" that is West Chester University.

-Since this is the season of giving, we think it's appropriate that our first Unsung Hero is an individual who is intensely focused on the needs of others.
+Our first Unsung Hero is an individual who is intensely focused on the needs of others.
 It's what her department is all about, it's what her job is all about, and it's also what frequently keeps her busy in her off hours.

 Joellen Reindl is the secretary for WCU's Office of Service-Learning and Volunteer Programs.
-Her job encompasses everything from administrative work to serving as the editor of Service Corner, a weekly email newsletter that keeps students and other members of the University community informed about volunteer opportunities, internships and employment for the common good, and more.
+Her job encompasses everything from administrative work to serving as the editor of Service Corner, an email newsletter that keeps students and other members of the University community informed about volunteer opportunities, internships and employment for the common good, and more.